 OPUS 22 - THE NEW VILLAGE PIPE ORGAN

 Tennessee Pipe Organ builders Richards, Fowkes & Co. have completed Opus 22 for Village Presbyterian Church.
 The organ was played for the first time in worship on Sunday, Nov.
 20, 2016, when roughly 5% of the pipes are working.
-The voicing process of the 3,800 pipes is expected to be completed in the summer of 2017.
-A series of organ dedication concerts will follow.
+The voicing and tuning process of the 3,800 pipes is now complete.
+A series of organ dedication concerts are scheduled for August 2017 through May 2018.

 The 59-stop organ is the company’s biggest instrument to date.
 Everything is monumental—a choir division with 17 stops, two 32’ stops in the pedal, and more 8’ and color stops than they have ever done.